jachad83/dataeng-flask/README.md

 ## About The Project

-Python load pipeline of UK PV generation data extracted from the PV_Live API provided by the University of Sheffield Sheffield Solar project.
+Python load pipeline with GUI and visualisations of UK PV generation data extracted from the PV_Live API provided by the University of Sheffield Sheffield Solar project.

 PV_Live API - https://www.solar.sheffield.ac.uk/api/ - https://github.com/SheffieldSolar/PV_Live-API